Taking Mushrooms from Denver to Grand Junction

 In May 2019, voters in Denver chose to decriminalize psychedelic psilocybin mushrooms.
 Initiative 301, which made arrests for possession of “magic mushrooms” the lowest law enforcement priority in the city and county, passed with a narrow 50.5% of the vote.
 For nearly 50 years, psilocybin has been classified as a Schedule I drug.
 This legislation mimics Denver’s vote to decriminalize cannabis in 2005.

 Initiative 301 does not legalize psilocybin mushrooms – possession is still illegal.
 It only places having mushrooms for personal use among the lowest law enforcement priorities.
 Also, the law regarding possession of “shrooms” remains the same in the rest of Colorado.
 If you are arrested with mushrooms in Grand Junction, you still face the same severe criminal penalties upon conviction as before Initiative 301.
-Our Grand Junction criminal defense attorneys at Peters & Nolan, LLC, can help in such a situation.
+Our Grand Junction drug crime attorneys at Peters & Nolan, LLC, can help in such a situation.
 Call us at (970) 243-4357 for experienced, effective representation.

 What Are the Arguments for Decriminalizing Mushrooms?